HassanAMZ/PoctionBlog/data/blog/Upwork-Cover-Letter-for-Web-Analytics-001.md

 ---
 title: Upwork Cover Letter for Web Analytics
 date: '2021-07-21'
-tags: ['Upwork', 'Cover Letters']
+tags: ['Upwork', 'Cover Letters', 'Google tag manager', 'big commerce', 'data layer']
 draft: false
 summary: This cover letter i use was inspired by a top rated freelancer on Upwork.
-However, here is the breakdown of the cover letter, to me, these 8 aspects are the most important when writing the cover letter to a client.
+However, here is the breakdown of the cover letter.
+These 8 aspects are the most important when writing the cover letter to a client for setting up datalayer in bigcommerce store for google tag manager.
 coverImage: '/static/blog/Upwork Cover Letter for Web Analytics.png'
 ---